Tuesday, May 4, 2010

 August 1, 1944, Winnipeg Tribune

-Just two offers came in, both for around $35,000, which caused splits on council.
-Some wanted to hold out for more money, some wanted assurances that the theatre would not be bulldozed, others felt that the city just needed to be rid of this "white elephant", regardless of price or outcome.
-The purchase deadline was extended for another week to see if better offers would come, but none did.
+Just two offers came in, both for around $35,000, which caused splits on city council.
+Some wanted to hold out for more money, some wanted assurances that the theatre would not be bulldozed, and others felt that the city just needed to be rid of the "white elephant" regardless of price or outcome.

 November 2, 1945, Winnipeg Tribune

-One of the offers was from Henry A. Morton, manager of the nearby Odeon Garrick, a theatre of the same vintage that had been retrofitted into a cinema.
-He had similar plans for the Walker.
 To sweeten his bid, Morton added a last-minute guarantee that the Walker would remain a theatre for a period of ten years, even if he ended up selling it or leasing it to another party.
-Council voted 10 to 7 in favour of Morton's deal.
+Council voted 10 to 7 in favour of his bid.

 The Walker underwent a number of renovations to convert it into a cinema.
 The seats were replaced, a dropped ceiling was installed, the lobby was modernized and a screen and sound system added.
 It reopened on November 3, 1945 as the Odeon Cinema with the James Cagney film Blood on the Sun.